Anna-Belaya/antaeus/README.md

 * Review coroutines documentation (0.5h)
 * Implements asynchronous approach (2h)

+##### Points to thinking about:
+* Issue when multiple users edit same row is still actual

 ##### Points for improvements:
-* Send an email for any result from cron job.
+* Send an email for any result from cron job, exceptions